The Future Starts Now: Discovering the Possibilities for Your Child with Multiple Disabilities

 - examining your child’s interests, strengths, needs, and learning style;

 - considering who is in your child’s support network; and

-- planning how these people can come together to support your child in reaching his goals in the near and distant future.
+- planning how these people can come together to support your child in reaching their goals in the near and distant future.

 - The meeting focuses on your child with visual and multiple disabilities.
 It is not an IEP meeting where various professionals share assessment results and plan the IEP.
 Typically, a future-planning meeting happens before the IEP meeting.
 Your child is very much involved in the meeting.

 - The meeting looks at your child now, in the near future, and in the distant future (5-10 years from now).
-Spending time looking at your child’s and family’s wishes for the distant future will guide the team in identifying the people who can support your child in achieving his goals, the activities he enjoys doing that can be built on to reach his goals, and the other people and resources your team might ask to join you to support your child’s journey toward reaching his goals.
+Spending time looking at your child’s and family’s wishes for the distant future will guide the team in identifying the people who can support your child in achieving goals, the activities your child enjoys doing that can be built on to reach their goals, and the other people and resources your team might ask to join you to support your child’s journey toward reaching their goals.